scheidan/Wahoo.jl/README.md

 `Wahoo` is a Julia package designed for tracking the movement of marine animals using probabilistic state-space models.
-The inference is based on a discretion of space and does not use particles filters.
-This makes `Wahoo` working well also when the bathymetry is very rugged.
+The inference is based on a discretization of space and does not use particle filters.
+This makes `Wahoo` work well even when the bathymetry is very rugged.